Erika Lee Linnander MPH, MBA

 The cornerstone of Ethiopia's primary care system is the Health Extension Program.
 GHLI works with the Ethiopian Ministry of Health, Harvard School of Public Health and The Bill and Melinda Gates Foundation to facilitate the development of a long-term strategic plan for primary care in Ethiopia.
 Our goal is to identify, test and refine strategies to ensure long-term sustainability and quality of Ethiopia's primary care system.

-- Tanzania, Project Last Mile
+- Tanzania, Ghana, and Mozambique, Project Last Mile

 Through Project Last Mile, GHLI examines how private and public sectors can work together for the benefit of the local population.
 We have teamed with supply chain experts in the Coca-Cola system and the country's Medical Stores Department (MSD) to improve access to critical medicines in more than 5000 locations.
 Lessons learned will help expand the partnership in other countries and provide training tools to prepare global health professionals to both harness the power of private sector partnerships and build technical skills in supply chain management.

 From 2009 to 2011, GHLI and the National Bank of Egypt (NBE) partnered to establish the Hospital Strengthening Initiative to improve hospital care for patients with cardiovascular disease.
 GHLI, the Center for Outcomes Research and Evaluation at Yale, and the NBE collaborated to create Egypt's first data registry for patients with Acute Coronary Syndrome to help measure quality of care, identify gaps and evaluate efforts to improve hospital performance.
 Through training and mentoring, teams reduced waiting time for procedures and crowding in the Cardiac Catheterization lab designed and implemented an inventory management system for that lab and developed a more effective work plan to improve patient flow in the outpatient clinics.